 “Of Mice and Men” follows two friends George and Lennie as they travel through California looking for work on a farm.
 George, often short-tempered, acts as Lennie’s protector, as it’s clear Lennie has a mental disability. “’Of Mice and Men’ by John Steinbeck inspired me to work with special needs people as well as support their caretakers.
 Lennie helped me realize that all humans have dreams and all just want to be understood,” Penn State senior Annie McGuinness said.
 Through the experiences of life and death, Steinbeck shares the harsh realities about human nature. “[I] hope to let people with disorders be able to accomplish all their dreams and help them to realize a full potential,” McGuinness said.

-Check out 10 more Inspiring Books for College Students
+Check out 10 more good Books for College Students who need inspiration.

 Written by Rosie Forster